This instalment of Recipes From the Road was originally published in 2008. It has since been updated for accuracy of links and content.

 2-3 tablespoons Corn kernels

 Whip up 125grams of cream cheese with a blender or fork until creamy.
-Add 2-3 tablespoons of corn kernels, either canned (and drained) or raw and freshly cut off an ear of sweet corn.
+Add 2-3 tablespoons of canned drained corn kernels (or even raw and freshly cut off an ear of sweet corn).
 Frozen corn will also do.

 Spread the cream cheese mixture in the casserole dish over the refried beans.